infiniloop/yii2-backuprestore/README.md

 ------------

 Requirements
-I am usin some Kartik extensions that you will need to install and configure in order to work: php composer.phar require kartik-v/yii2-grid "*" php composer.phar require kartik-v/yii2-widget-fileinput "*"
+Some Kartik extensions will be installed automatically as they're declare as dependencies in composer.json kartik-v/yii2-grid "*" kartik-v/yii2-widget-fileinput "*"

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).